Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The McShane identity for $\mcal{R}_{1,1}$ is given by
+The McShane identity for $\mcal{R}_{1,1}$ is given by \cite{McShane199105,McShane199805}

-It is clear that $\mathcal{F}_{1}$ is the set of all simple closed geodesics on $\mcal{R}_{1,1}$.
-Any curve in this set can be obtained from a single representative geodesic say $\widetilde\gamma$ by an action of the mapping class group, see figure \ref{ Torus1p}.
+Any curve in $\mathcal{F}_1$ can be obtained from a single representative geodesic say $\widetilde\gamma$ by an action of the mapping class group, see Figure \ref{Torus1p}.
 We can then compare the McShane identity for the one-punctured hyperbolic torus with \eqref{mcshane} and make the following identification